 7.As you are guided around the town, there are 2 peculiar things you may not notice on the walls.
 First is the style of tile painting done, another is the fake windows that are painted to fulfil a wierd compulsion of symmetry for the architects.
 There are 2 styles of painting the tiles, Moravian or Renaissance facade which gives a 3D feel to the tile & Bohemian or Renaissance painting which is done on wet plaster itself.

-8.On entering the Castle campus, this is an open viewpoint to take amazing pictures and gaze over Krumlov, while a cafe here serves you Beer!
+8.On entering the Castle campus, this is an open viewpoint to take amazing pictures and gaze over Krumlov, while a cafe here serves you Beer.

 10.Entrance to the actual castle has this bridge under which there are wild bears in an enclosure.
 As told, as prevelant practice Nobles liked to keep wild animals in castle premises to showcase their opulance and ofcourse..nobility.
 The tradition has been carried on.
+Sad for the captive bears.

 We also had some interesting landmarks shown over the tour that I missed to click a picture of, like the house that had 3 different styles of architecture built on it on every added storey.
-Also a cloth dying company that was being run in earlier centuries and their ingenious solution to fit a certain machine through the door (you may not notice it unless Andre tells you!).
+Also a cloth dying company that was being run in earlier centuries and their ingenious solution to fit a certain machine through the door (you may not notice it unless Ondrej tells you!).
 There was also a story about a faking Alchemist who owned a very big mansion, it was currently being renovated for a hotel to function in next few months.

 We also did the tour inside the Castle, which costs about 240 Kc, it happens 2-3 times a day.
-You aren’t allowed to take any pictures inside, but as a brief I can say there are lots and lots of paintings and art, on the walls, on canvas and some stuffed bears that died from the enclosures of castle.
+You aren’t allowed to take any pictures inside, but as a brief I can say there are lots and lots of paintings and art, on the walls, on canvas and some stuffed bears that died within the enclosures of this castle.
 It is a nice tour, better than Prague Castle 😛

 You can catch few glimpses of these on my instagram @suruchika, as I chose to click them on my phone instead.